aurelia/site-generator/lib/app/docs/api/binding/index.md

 #### Properties

-* `bindingContext:any` - No description available.
+* `bindingContext: any` - No description available.
-* `parentOverrideContext:OverrideContext` - No description available.
+* `parentOverrideContext: OverrideContext` - No description available.

 #### Methods